mozilla-services/docs/source/storage/apis-1.5.rst

 response body.

-To add more items to the batch, make additional **POST** requests to the collection using the value of **batch** from the response body as the **batch** query parameter.
+To add more items to the batch, make additional **POST** requests to the collection using the encoded value of **batch** from the response body as the **batch** query parameter.

 When the final items have been uploaded, pass the **commit** query parameter